-Riot Games agrees to pay $100 million in settlement of class-action gender discrimination suit
+Riot Games agrees to pay $100 million in settlement of class-action gender discrimination lawsuit

 The DFEH, DLSE and Joseph M. Lovretovich law firm, which also represents plaintiffs in the case, did not immediately respond to requests for comment.

-As part of the settlement, Riot must be monitored by a third party for three years.
+As part of the settlement, Riot Games must be monitored by a third party for three years.
 That party will oversee human resource complaints, how they are handled and whether employees of all genders are being paid fairly.
-The third party, which could be an individual, must be approved by both Riot and the DFEH.
-If the monitor discovers Riot needs to improve its practices, they can recommend changes that Riot can implement, which the judge presiding over the suit, Elihu M. Berle, may enforce.
+The third party, which could be an individual, must be approved by both the company and the DFEH.
+If the monitor discovers Riot Games needs to improve its practices, they can recommend changes to implement, which the judge presiding over the suit, Elihu M. Berle, may enforce.

 While both sides have signed the agreement and filed with the court, they’re still awaiting final approval at an upcoming hearing set by the judge.
 No hearing date has been set yet.

-The settlement covers the 2018 lawsuit but not a harassment and discrimination suit filed against Riot in 2021.
+The settlement covers the 2018 lawsuit but not a harassment and discrimination suit filed against Riot Games in 2021.
 On Jan.
 7, Riot Games CEO Nicolas Laurent, popularly known as Nicolo, was sued by a former executive assistant, Sharon O’Donnell, who alleged misconduct and unwanted sexual advances.
-Riot has vigorously denied these allegations.
-In March, Riot announced that Laurent, who is popularly known as Nicolo, would remain at the company after a third-party investigation commissioned by the studio found no evidence of wrongdoing.
-The case has gone into arbitration, according to Riot.
+Riot Games has vigorously denied these allegations.
+In March, the company announced that Laurent, who is popularly known as Nicolo, would remain in his position after a third-party investigation commissioned by the studio found no evidence of wrongdoing.
+The case has gone into arbitration, according to Riot Games.

 “Three years ago, Riot was at the heart of what became a reckoning in our industry,” Riot Games wrote in a statement shared with The Washington Post.
 “We had to face the fact that despite our best intentions, we hadn’t always lived up to our values.
 As a company we stood at a crossroads; we could deny the shortcomings of our culture, or we could apologize, correct course, and build a better Riot.
 We chose the latter. … While we’re proud of how far we’ve come since 2018, we must also take responsibility for the past.
 We hope that this settlement properly acknowledges those who had negative experiences at Riot.”

-Riot’s $100 million settlement comes just as the video games industry faces broad scrutiny of its workplace culture.
+Riot’s $100 million settlement comes just as the video game industry faces broad scrutiny of its workplace culture.
 Multiple government agencies, including the DFEH, are investigating “Call of Duty” and “World of Warcraft” developer Activision Blizzard over allegations of employee sexual misconduct and gender-based discrimination.
 The DFEH has similarly challenged an agreement that Activision Blizzard sought to finalize: an $18 million settlement with the federal Equal Employment Opportunity Commission.
 A federal judge recently blocked the DFEH’s challenge.